-water System Name: Yosemite Valley - Yosemite National Park Report Date: 04/23/2019 We test the drinking water quality for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 - December 31, 2017 and may include earlier monitoring data.
+Water System Name: Hodgdon Meadow-Yosemite National Park Report Date: 04/23/2019 We test the drinking water quality for many constituents as required by state and federal regulations.
+This report show the results of our monitoring for the period of January 1 - December 31, 2017 and may include earlier monitoring data.
 Este informe contiene información muy importante sobre su agua potable.
-Tradúzcalo ó hable con alguien que lo entienda bien.
-Type of water source(s) in use: Groundwater Name & general location of source(s): Wells 1,2,4 located throughout the service area Drinking Water Source Assessment information: The sources are considered most vulnerable to the following activities not associated with any detected contaminations: Historic gas stations, known contaminant plumes.
-Time and place of regularly scheduled board meetings for public participation: Not applicable For more information, contact: Facilities Management, Utilities Branch Phone: (209) 379-1077
+Tradúzcalo ó hable con alguien que l entienda bien.
+Type of water source(s) in use: Groundwater Name & general location of source(s): Well located within the service area Drinking Water Source Assessment information: The California Water Board conducted a source water assessment for the Hodgdon Meadows Water System.
+The source is considered most vulnerable to the following activities not associated with any detected contaminants: Septic systems, sewer collection systems.
+Time and place of regularly scheduled board meetings for public participation: For more information, contact: Facilities Management, Utilities Branch Phone: (209) 379-1077 TERMS USED IN THIS REPORT Maximum Contaminant Level (MCL): The highest Secondary Drinking Water Standards (SDWS): MCLs for

-TERMS USED IN THIS REPORT
+Maximum Contaminant Level (MCL): The highest Se level of a contaminant that is allowed in drinking co water.
+Primary MCLs are set as close to the PHGs (or drinking water).

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
+MCLGs) as is economically and technologically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.